mojaloop/on-premises-deployment/docs/Software Deployment Recommendations.md

 Note that additional members may be added to the ensemble to increase redundancy.
 Any additional members should be deployed to additional different physical nodes in order to maintain resilience against physical hardware failures.

+Please see the document [Confluent On-Premises Kafka Recommendations](./Confluent%20On-Premises%20Kafka%20Recommendations%20v0.3.pdf) for more detailed configuration recommendations.

 _Note: The Mojaloop Foundation recommends that expert Apache Kafka services be engaged to configure, test and maintain Apache Zookeeper in business critical Mojaloop deployments._